zenmigo/Zenmigo-Changelog/README.md

 # Zenmigo UI Drafting Process

 It has been an incredible year of constant development.
-Zenmigo was started as "WebSwift" and just a drawing done out of pure frustration and boredom...
+Zenmigo was started as "WebSwift"/"QuickDex" and was just a drawing done out of pure frustration and boredom...
 Now, my team and I have built incredible software recognizable by thousands (and growing...):

 ## First Step - Pencil Drawing